magnetenstad/react-express-node-mysql/README.md

 ```
   - To communicate with the server, it needs to be running in a separate terminal window

-### Starting the backend and frontend with a single command
+### Start the backend and frontend with a single command
 17. Return to the root directory, initialize Node and install `concurrently`
 ```shell
 cd .. && npm init -y && npm i concurrently --save-dev